 - Eat with a spoon: The proper way to enjoy delicious Thai food is with the spoon in your right hand and fork in your left.
 Use the fork to rake food onto your spoon; the fork never goes into the mouth.
 Chopsticks are usually only used for noodle dishes and treats such as spring rolls.

 - Show respect to monks: You will encounter many monks in places such as Chiang Mai; treat them with respect.
-When greeting a monk, monks receive a higher wai than ordinary people; monks do not have to return your gesture.
+When greeting a monk, be sure to show respect, and monks receive a higher wai than ordinary people; monks do not have to return your gesture.
 Women should never touch a monk, brush a monk's robes, or hand something to a monk.
 Monks should be allowed to eat first at ceremonies and gatherings.
-Monks in Thailand are commonplace -- you'll sometimes see them using smartphones and in internet cafes!
+Monks in Thailand are commonplace - you'll sometimes see them using smartphones and in internet cafes!

 Visiting temples in Thailand is a must for every trip, however, many tourists shy away from interesting places such as the Tunnel Temple in Chiang Mai because they don't understand Buddhism or the local customs.
 Be sure to brush up on your temple etiquette so you don't offend any of the worshipers!